LvChengbin/jaunty/README.md

 ### Rules

-`Rules` in Jolin is used to route the messages from other packages.
+`Rules` in Jaunty is used to route the messages from other packages.
 You can create rules by `new J.Rule`, and add them to the `rules` properties of package.

 __Syntax__